dof-dss/nidirect-drupal/filebeat/README.md

 ## 8. Verify filebeat is running and logs are being received by Logz.io

+If filebeat is running after deployment completes, you'll very quickly start to see log entries arrive in Logz.io's Kibana interface.
+If you don't, there are a number of things to check.

 ### Check filebeat process is running

 SSH onto the environment and run the following command to check if filebeat is running: